ABOUT THE FOOTBALL

-Students will train specifically three times a week and will be coached and managed by UEFA A or B qualified coaches who will develop the players physically, tactically and technically during the programme through coaching and match play.
+Students will train specifically three times a week and will be coached and managed by UEFA or FA qualified coaches who will develop the players physically, tactically and technically during the programme through coaching and match play.

 There may be added training sessions with the coach subject to availability, also there may be opportunities to join in reserve/development and first team training sessions depending on how they progress.

 WHAT CAN A STUDENT DO TO ENHANCE HIS TRAINING?

 The majority of our students will experience full time training for the first time.
 Over the duration of the two year programme, there will be over 200 sessions organised and students will need to adjust their mentality and productivity to cope with the rigours of full time training.

 In order to assist with this change, students will be provided with nutritional and strength/conditioning advice prior to starting the programme as well as gaining knowledge about it through their Level 3 in Sport lessons.